I suddenly found myself online shopping for mustard yellow dress shirts and ties at 11pm.

 But, after the second season, the rest of the series was moved to a sound stage that some team replicated exactly to look like the original.

 And of course, the outdoor locations & shots from The Office were filmed in “The Valley” in Los Angeles, primarily located around Van Nuys and Studio City.
-(Minus the beach day location and Schrute Farms, the later which was filmed at Golden Oak Ranch which is an 800+ filming lot owned by Disney.
+(Minus the beach day location and Schrute Farms, the latter which was filmed at Golden Oak Ranch which is an 800+ filming lot owned by Disney.
 Tons of movies like The Parent Trap and Princess Diaries II were filmed here, too!)

 Asking yourself where was The Office filmed in Scranton?
 Other than the opening credits, it was all filmed in Los Angeles.
 Though I’m told the real-life Steamtown Mall in Scranton, PA does pay homage to the show.